AbhishekRP2002/CultureFlow/README.md

 - Role Based authentication
 - Using LLM framework(like Langchain ) to improve the visualization dashboard
 - Gamification to increase employee/stakeholders interest
+- Make contextual data visualization with Chat Interface(something like [this](https://www.vizgpt.ai/))

 ## Contributing
  Any contributions you make are **greatly appreciated**.